mohitjain/mohitjain/_posts/2012-12-31-11-namespacing-in-backbone-js-learning-backbonejs.md

 ## Agenda

-So far we declared everything as a global function ie Person, PersonView, PersonCollection etc. Namespacing helps us to structure our application in much nicer way and keep the application with limited global variables.
+So far we declared everything as a global function i.e., Person, PersonView, PersonCollection, etc. Namespacing helps us to structure our application in the much nicer way and keep the application with limited global variables.

 ## Quick Look